ribbit56/PomodoroTimer/README.md

 ## How to Use

 1. Toggle between light and dark mode using the button in the top right
+2. Add tasks to your to-do list to track what you're working on
-2. Click "Start" to begin your focus session
+3. Click "Start" to begin your focus session
-3. Work until the timer ends
+4. Work on your tasks until the timer ends
+5. Mark tasks as complete or remove them as you go
-4. Take a break when prompted
+6. Take a break when prompted, or skip to the next session if you prefer
+7. Use the Skip button to move between focus and break sessions at any time
-5. Adjust settings by clicking on the Settings header
+8. Adjust settings by clicking on the Settings header
-6. View your statistics in the Settings section
+9. View your statistics in the Settings section
-7. Enjoy the ambient rain animation while you focus
+10. Enjoy the ambient rain animation while you focus

 ## Technologies Used